justin2004/weblog/interfaces_and_personalities/README.md

 I work in the software development space and I have been noticing patterns between the personalities involved in the development process and the resultant software product.

-The patterns are evident between (a) the personalities assigned to work on interfaces and (b) the maneuverability of the final product.
+The patterns are evident between (a) the personalities assigned to a development project and (b) the maneuverability of the final product.

 Interfaces are, of course, points where two things meet and interact.
 And I see the personalities as: tendencies to focus on a particular interface.